GrokImageCompression/iobench/README.md

 ### Command Line

-If no command line arguments are used, then `ubench` will cycle through all even concurrency levels from 2 to maximum concurrency and run three tests for each level :
+If no command line arguments are used, then `iobench` will cycle through all even concurrency levels from 2 to maximum concurrency and run three tests for each level :